ychili/galleries/docs/Manual.rst

 `collection configuration file`_ from the path:
 <`Root`_> / <`GalleriesDir`_> / <`ConfigName`_>.

+The default section for the global collection paths file is named [DEFAULT], meaning settings in this section, if it exists, will be inherited by every other section.

 The following is an example of a global collection paths file that customizes some path components::